-Rachel is an experienced psychologist and parenting expert who has worked with children and families in general counselling, play therapy, women’s refuge, education settings, children’s care, domestic violence and trauma counselling.
-She has also delivered at presentations, at national conferences on topics relating to play therapy and trauma and provides expert commentary to the media on parenting and mental health topics.
+Rachel is an experienced psychologist and parenting expert who has worked with children and families in general counseling, play therapy, women’s refuge, education settings, children’s care, domestic violence, and trauma counseling.
+She has also delivered presentations at national conferences on topics relating to playing therapy and trauma and provides expert commentary to the media on parenting and mental health topics.
 You can read more about Rachel on her website Toward Well Being.

-Listen to one of my favorite quotes from the book,
+Listen to one of my favorite quotes from Rachael Tomlinson:

 “It’s easy to believe that simply being kind to our child is enough; however we may forget to apply this ideal to others in our lives (family, friends, strangers), and all this does is confuse our children.”Rachel Tomlinson, Teaching Kids to be Kind